-A Washington, D. C., special dispatch, dated March 9, says: That publican party was the verdict of political Washington today.
-Both democratic and republican leaders, par-"This is one of those rare times ticularly the latter, expressed great which come only at long intervals in interest in the Roosevelt letter.
-None a nation's history, when the action of them would allow himself to be quoted, but all insisted the former President is now so determined to accomplish the overthrow of the present administration that he is willing to discuss any means.
+A Washington, D. C., special dispatch, dated March 9, says: That it feels not only like devoting itself Roosevelt has come back into the republican party was the verdict of political Washington today.
+Both democratic and republican leaders, particularly the latter, expressed great which come only at long intervals in interest in the Roosevelt letter.
+None of them would allow himself to be quoted, but all insisted the former President is now so determined to present administration that he is willing to discuss any means.

-"The letter rings true," said one prominent republican senator. actually believe that he would rather have some other candidate nominated than himself, providing he felt certain the convention would choose an aggressive one and not a man with his ear to the ground all the time."
+"The letter rings true," said one ther have some other candidate noma inated than himself, providing he felt an aggressive one and not a man with

-Another prominent republican expressed the opinion that the letter an international police, just as the opens the way for a speedy amalgamation of the republican and prothe fight has narrowed down to to change the present administration Roosevelt, Hughes, Burton, and a dark horse," said this leader. lating, equally lacking in vision, in would say Sherman or McCall would complished fact.
-Let us be the first moral integrity, and in high re-qualify in the last named class. son's defeat."
+Another prominent republican exopens the way for a speedy amalgamation of the republican and progressive parties.
+"Personally, I think the fight has narrowed down to Roosevelt, Hughes, Burton, and dark horse," said this leader.
+Roosevelt has paved the way for Wilson's defeat."